A Quick Overview of U.L. Fire Ratings for Safes Sydney

 Most safes with fire ratings come with an Underwriters Laboratories (UL) labelling.
 UL typically uses three types of materials in their tests: paper, microfilm, and computer media.

-Each material has a different tolerance to temperature, humidity, as well as the length of time exposed to harmful elements such as fires.
+Each material has a different tolerance to temperature, humidity, as well as length of time exposed to harmful elements such as fires.
 The UL tests cover three different fire temperatures and five durations to examine how these three types of material behave in the interior of the safe.

 So, what you see on the label is basically the maximum temperature allowed during the test.